MicrosoftDocs/power-automate-docs/articles/minit/case-categorization.md

 ### Categorize cases flagged as Incompletely imported

 Cases that don't start where they should are flagged as **Incompletely imported**.
-This can happen when the export from the original database split the case in half and only included the latter part of the case activities.
+This can happen when the export from the original data source split the case in half and only included the latter part of the case activities.

 To clear the **Incompletely imported** flag, select which activities are starting activities.

-1. In simple mode, select an activity in the **List** tab.
+1. In simple mode, select an activity (or multiple activities) in the **List** tab.
 Alternatively, search for an activity in the **Search in attribute values** field and then select it.
 You can also select the **Expression** tab and use the comparison dropdown menu and value field to define an activity in terms of an expression.

 1. When **Advanced mode** is turned on, you have more options:

     - Select a filter in the **Add filter** dropdown menu.
+You can use any combination of filters.

     - Remove all filters.

     - Use the import and export filters by selecting (**...**).

-    - Set the case to end events on or off.
+    - Switch individual filters on or off.

 ## Use case categories